Phylloxera: Vines that survived phylloxera

-According to wine critic and author Kerin O'Keefe, thanks to tiny parcels of vineyards throughout Europe which were inexplicably unscathed, some vineyards still exist as they were before the phylloxera devastation.
+According to wine critic and author Kerin O'Keefe, due to tiny parcels of vineyards throughout Europe that were inexplicably unscathed, some vineyards still exist as they were before the phylloxera devastation.

-So far, most Chilean wine has remained phylloxera free.
-It is isolated from the rest of the world by the Atacama Desert to the north, the Pacific Ocean to the west, and the Andes Mountains to the east.
-Phylloxera has also never been found in several wine-growing regions of Australia, including Tasmania, Western Australia and South Australia.
+So far, most Chilean wine grapes have remained phylloxera free.
+Chile is isolated from the rest of the world by the Atacama Desert to the north, the Pacific Ocean to the west, and the Andes Mountains to the east.
+Phylloxera has also never been found in several wine-growing regions of Australia, including Tasmania, Western Australia, and South Australia.
 Australia has strong internal biosecurity controls to minimise the risk of phylloxera spreading beyond 'Phylloxera Infested Zones' in parts of Victoria and New South Wales.
 The Riesling of the Mosel region has also remained untouched by phylloxera; the parasite is unable to survive in the slate soil.

 Until 2005, three tiny parcels of ungrafted Pinot noir that escaped phylloxera were used to produce Bollinger Vieilles Vignes Françaises, one of the rarest and most expensive Champagnes available.
 In 2004, one of the parcels, Croix Rouge in Bouzy, died from phylloxera and was replanted with grafted rootstock.

 A rare vintage port is made from ungrafted vines grown on a small parcel, called Nacional, in the heart of the Quinta do Noval.
-It is unknown why this plot survived.
+Why this plot survived is unknown.

-Another vineyard unaffected by the phylloxera is the Lisini estate in Montalcino in Italy, a half-hectare vineyard of Sangiovese with vines dating back to the mid-1800s.
+Another vineyard unaffected by the phylloxera is the Lisini estate in Montalcino in Italy, a half-hectare vineyard of Sangiovese, with vines dating back to the mid-1800s.
 Since 1985, the winery has produced a few bottles of Prefillossero (Italian for "before the phylloxera").
-The wine has a following, including Italian wine critic Luigi Veronelli who inscribed on a bottle of the 1987 at the winery that drinking Prefillossero was like listening to 'the earth singing to the sky'.
+The wine has a following, including Italian wine critic Luigi Veronelli, who inscribed on a bottle of the 1987 at the winery that drinking Prefillossero was like listening to "the earth singing to the sky".